hashgraph-online/hedera-agent-kit/README.md

 ## Handling User Prompts

-When building applications with `HederaConversationalAgent`, it's important to establish a proper flow for handling user prompts and agent responses.
-This section explains how to process user inputs, manage conversation history, and handle the various response types from the agent.
+This section establishes how to process user inputs, manage conversation history, and handle various response types with the Hedera Agent Kit.

 ### Processing User Prompts